Here's our latest

 For further information see the quarterly charity

 The staff and trustees of the Relief Fund for Romania are

-proud to be associated with such great Romanians and thank all our
+proud to be associated with such exemplary young Romanians and thank

-supporters in the UK and around the world for helping us fund this
+all our supporter in the UK and elsewhere for helping us fund this